jberkenbilt/qfs/README.md

   * Without implicit descendant inclusion, this would cause removal of directories that contain included files but are not themselves included.
 * At present, pulling contents into read-only directories will not work.
+* Some S3-compatible servers store keys on the file system, which may cause the following problems (see below for a proposed fix):
+  * If a symbolic link target contains `/../`, this may be rejected.
+Other patterns, like `//` can cause problems.
+  * Too many characters between `/` characters may cause problems
+  * Link targets may may create keys such that `prefix` and `prefix/extra` are both present, which would make some backends try to create `prefix` as both a file and a directory.

+## Planned Non-compatible Change

+* *In symlink targets*, quote `/` as `@/`.
+This solves some of the problems listed in the file-system-backed S3 server comments above.
+When qfs lists keys, it would have to accept `@/`, as well as `@@` as a quoted character.
+We should accept `@[\W]` as quoted.
+Newer qfs would read older keys as they are today but would write keys that would work on a file-system-backed server.
+Older qfs would ignore those keys, which could cause files to be deleted locally (but still present in the repo), so it would be unsafe for an older qfs to read repos that were written by a newer qfs.
+  It would be best if we can trap that by storing some kind of qfs min version in the repo.

 # CLI